BOLAJISHOKANBI/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #3 : A script that displays contents of two files
 #4 : A script that prints the last 10 lines of a file
 #5 : A script that prints first 10 lines of a file
+#6 : A script that prints the 3 line of a file